Your core values are the guiding principles of your life that help you determine your behavior, words, and actions.

 What are core values?

-Consider the music you listen to, the books you read, your mentors, your friends, and other company you keep.
+- Consider the music you listen to, the books you read, your spiritual and political beliefs, your mentors, your friends, and other company you keep.

-How to Discover Your List of Personal Values
+How to Find Your List of Core Values

 Creating your own list of personal values helps you focus more on cultivating those values in yourself and finding ways to pass them on.

-To create this list of personal values, you can ask yourself the following questions:
+To create this list of personal values, you can ask yourself the following questions and write down your answers:

 - What do I look for in a friend or spouse?
 In a mentor or guide?